intersel/iFSM/README.md

 iFSM
 ====

-a Finite State Machine for javascript and JQuery, by Emmanuel Podvin (emmanuel.podvin@intersel.fr) from Intersel (http://www.intersel.fr).
+a powerful Finite State Machine (FSM) for javascript and JQuery, by Emmanuel Podvin (emmanuel.podvin@intersel.fr) from Intersel (http://www.intersel.fr).

 How to use it :
 ===============